iota-pay/iota-payment-module/README.md

 ## How to Use

-**Still in development and testing.
-Unexpected errors and loss of funds may occur.
+**Unexpected errors and loss of funds may occur.
 Feedback is welcome!**

 This module can easily extend your nodejs or express app.